-Since our inception on June 13, 2000, we have not generated any revenues, and that as of December 31, 2012, we have incurred net losses of \$55.7 million.
-As of December 31, 2012 and September 30, 2013 our cash balance was \$5.6 million and \$4.0 million, respectively.
-In December 2013 and January 2014, the Company closed on total gross proceeds of approximately \$6.6 million from the private placement of common stock and warrants to new and existing accredited investors.
+Since our inception on June 13, 2000, we have not generated any revenues, and as of December 31, 2013, we have incurred net losses of \$66.5 million.
+As of December 31, 2013 our cash balance was \$5.5 million.
+In December 2013 and January 2014, we raised total gross proceeds of approximately \$6.6 million from the private placement of common stock and warrants to new and existing accredited investors.
 We need approximately \$25 million in cash to finance research and development and to cover our ongoing working capital needs through 2016.
 If we do not raise any additional funding, we will be able to continue our operations through the first quarter of 2015.
 As we have raised 25% of the needed funds, we will be able to conduct our planned operations into the first quarter of 2015.
 If we raise 50% of the needed funds, we will be able to conduct our planned development programs through the second half of 2015.
-If we raise 75% or more of the needed funds, we will be able to accelerate our planned development programs through 2015 and into the second quarter of 2016.
+If we raise 75% or more of the needed funds, we will be able to accelerate our planned development programs through the second quarter of 2016.
 Our first product is not expected to be commercialized until at least 2017.
 In the second quarter of 2013 we issued shares of common stock pursuant to the exercise of Series A Warrants originally issued in connection with a private placement that closed in January 2013.
-The warrants were exercised at \$1.65 per share, resulting in gross proceeds of \$3,457,087 for the Company.
-We believe that we have enough cash on hand to fund our business through the first quarter of

-2015.
-In order to fund our business beyond t he first quarte er of 2015 we will likely need to raise e money through n private of ferings of f debt equity.
+The warrants were exercised at \$1.65 per share, resulting in gross proceeds of approximately \$3.5 million for us.
+We believe that we have enough cash on hand to fund our business through the first quarter of 2015.
+In order to fund our business beyond the first quarter of 2015 we will likely need to raise money through private offerings of debt and/or equity.